andpalmier/SemProj/report.md

 # Fuchsia Layers

-In the Google documentation, it is often used the analogy of a 4 layer cake to describe the organization of the Fuchsia project; the names of the layers are: **Zircon**, **Garnet**, **Peridot** and **Topaz**.
+In the Google documentation, it is often used the analogy of a *4 layer cake* to describe the organization of the Fuchsia project.
+The names of the layers are: **Zircon**, **Garnet**, **Peridot** and **Topaz**.
 In this section we are going to briefly describe their purpose and main features.

 ![Fuchsia layer cake](img/layers.jpg){#id .class width=45% }

 ## Zircon

-Zircon[@zircon] is the lowest level of the cake and includes the part of the project we worked with most directly.
+Zircon[@zircon] is the lowest level of the cake and includes the part of the project we worked most directly with.
 It contains the micro-kernel behind Fuchsia, also called Zircon, together with a small set of userspace services, drivers, and libraries (like *libc* and *fdio*).
 Zircon also defines the **Fuchsia Interface Definition Language** (FIDL), which is the protocol used to create bindings between different languages, such as Dart, Go, C/C++ and Rust.
 The main role of this layer is to ensure the boot of the system, handle the interaction with the hardware, load and run userspace processes.

 ## Garnet

 The layer built on top of Zircon is called Garnet[@garnet].
-It contains *“device-level system services for software installation, administration, communication with remote systems, and product deployment”*.
+It contains *“device-level system services for software installation, administration, communication with remote systems and product deployment”*.
 Some of the modules included in Garnet are: the network service (*Escher*[@escher]), the graphics renderer (*Amber*), the package management and update system.
 The idea behind this layer is to be able to update all the components running on the Fuchsia system, including apps and the Zircon kernel.